turingschool/curriculum/source/topics/extract_ratings_service.markdown

 end
 ```

+You may need to expose more attributes in the `ProxyRating` class.

-Then the new page:
+Next, we'll update the new rating page.

-In the repository class change Rating to ProxyRating in the new_rating method:
+In the repository class change `Rating` to `ProxyRating` in the `new_rating` method:

 ```ruby
 def self.new_rating(attributes)